barmaglote-extra/work-time-tracker/README.md

 - [Usage Guide](docs/USAGE.md) - Instructions on how to use the application
 - [Building and Deployment](docs/BUILDING.md) - Instructions for building from source and deployment
+- [GitHub Actions Troubleshooting](docs/GITHUB_ACTIONS.md) - Solutions for common GitHub Actions issues
 - [Architecture](docs/ARCHITECTURE.md) - Technical documentation of the application architecture
 - [Contributing](CONTRIBUTING.md) - Guidelines for contributing to the project

 ## Continuous Integration

 This project uses GitHub Actions for continuous integration.
 The workflow builds the application on Windows, macOS, and Linux platforms to ensure cross-platform compatibility.

+If you encounter any issues with the GitHub Actions workflow, please refer to our [GitHub Actions Troubleshooting Guide](docs/GITHUB_ACTIONS.md) for common solutions.

 ## Contributing